MarkusSal04/React-Your-Kindness/README.md

 ## Project Description

 A website where you can state how you feel, what quote of the day is in your mind rent free or simply anything that comes to your mind.
 As long as its peaceful, kindhearted and loving.
+My goal for this App is for it to be a passionate, kind type of enviorment where users can express themselves without judgement.

 ## Wireframes